devlinb/arcadia/README.md

 ### Backend
 The backend is a minimal Express.js server that demonstrates how to prompt GPT so it gives structured responses, and then parsing those responses.
 Two examples of fetching from GPT are included, one hitting the REST endpoint for chat, and a second showing streaming responses for chat.
 In both cases results over sent from the server over a web socket to the front end web client.

 To get the backend working you will need to create your own `.env` file with your `OPENAI_API_KEY` key in it.
+If you want to save stories you'll also need do add AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.
+Note that sadly vultr is hard coded as the s3 provider, that needs to be extracted to the env file as well at some point.

 ### Frontend
 The front end is a Svelte web app that gathers the name of the members of the royal court, sends it off to the backend, and when a story is fetched, animates it on the [`Dialogue.svelte`](/frontend/src/lib/Dialogue.svelte) component.